fcostela/Risk-prediction/README.md

 # Risk-prediction
 *Rationale*

 Many studies have found that eye movement behavior provides a real-time index of the mental activity.
 Risk management architectures embedded in autonomous vehicles fail to include human cognitive aspects.
-I set out to evaluate whether eye movements are able to predict risk situations.during a risk detection task while watching driving videos.
+I set out to evaluate whether eye movements are able to predict risk situations during a risk detection task while watching driving videos.
 I created predictive models in Python using logistic regressions and feed-forward neural networks.

 I am using a dataset where thirty-two normally sighted subjects (15 female) saw 20 clips of recorded driving scenes while their gaze was tracked.
 They reported when they considered the car should brake anticipating any hazard.
 I applied both a mixed-effect logistic regression model and feedforward neural networks between hazard reports and eye movement descriptors.